 A: Each assessment will vary in cost depending on the goals of the assessment, which are discussed at the initial conference and varies greatly.
 The cost for a full assessment averages $4,500, but can range from $3,500-$5,500.
 The cost of a partial assessment ranges from $2,000-$4,000.

 Q: How much will an Initial Conference cost?

 A: The Initial Conference is approximately 90 minutes in length and typically costs $250.

 Q: Do I have to sign up for the full comprehensive assessment?

 A: No. We have a number of options and will work to find the right option for your needs.

 Q: Does my health insurance cover the cost of an assessment?

 A: It depends on your coverage.
-Please ask our professional at the initial conference.
+Please ask our doctor at the initial conference.

 Q: Do you have payment plans or partial scholarships available?

-A: We do not have payment plans available, but we accept VISA/MC,AMEX.
+A: We do not have payment plans available, but we accept VISA, Master Card, Discover and American Express.
 Partial scholarships are available to clients in financial need.